 l if _merge==2

 Student number 55 was not in panel2008 and thus couldn't be matched.
 As a result we have no idea what his or her test score was in 2008.
-Unfortunately this is very common.
+Unfortunately this is very common—students move out of school districts between tests all the time.

 If your entire research agenda depends on having both test scores, you may need to drop observations that don't exist in both data sets.
-You can do so at this point by typing:
+You can do so at this point by adding:

 drop if _merge!=3